paastech-cloud/docs/Architecture.md

 ##### Administrators

 In addition to the permissions of normal users, administrators have a few extra perks.
-They are able to view the SSH keys of every Client as well as their personal non-critical information (email, username) and even delete another user.
-At the moment it is neither possible to become an administrator through the website nor to appoint someone this role.
+They are able to view the SSH keys of every Client as well as their personal non-critical information (email, username) and even delete other users.
+At the moment it is neither possible to become an administrator nor to appoint someone to this role through the website or CLI.

 #### Git controller